-Can You Still Get Tour Support?
+Can Your Band Get Music Tour Support?

 Tour support is financial support for a touring band.
-It can be used to cover Per Diems, travel, accommodation, equipment and vehicle rental and whatever other expenses come up during a tour.
+It can be used to cover per diems, travel, accommodation, equipment, and vehicle rental and whatever other expenses come up during a tour.
 Historically, when tour support was offered, it was usually paid by the record label.
 In the 21st century, however, tour support and tour sponsorship has gravitated to business conglomerates and even drink companies with no direct involvement in music.

 The music business has drastically changed in response to the various crises and opportunities of digitalization.
 As a part of this sometimes amazing, at other times troubling transformation, some companies, and prominent artists have dissolved almost completely the distinction between artist management, tour management and record label, a part of a trend toward the monetization of everything related to the artist and her music.
 The endgame in this trend may be the artist who owns their label.
 In such an instance, does this mean the artist has nowhere to look for tour support or that has complete control over the tour support budget?

 For big artists, the latter certainly; for others more like no tour support at all.